Harry Rée

 Harry Alfred Rée, DSO, OBE (15 October 1914 – 17 May 1991) was a British educationist and wartime member of the Special Operations Executive.
 Of the more than 400 SOE agents who worked in France during World War II, M.R.D.
-Foot, the official historian of the SOE, named Rée as one of the half-dozen best male agents.
+Foot, the official historian of the SOE in France, named Rée as one of the half-dozen best male agents.

 Harry Rée was born in England, the son of Dr. Alfred Rée, a chemist who was from a Danish Jewish family, and Lavinia Elisabeth Dimmick, the American-born great granddaughter of chemist and industrialist Eleuthère Irénée du Pont.
 He was educated at Shrewsbury School, St John's College, Cambridge, and the Institute of Education, University of London.
 In 1937 he became a language master at Bradford Grammar School, and later at Beckenham and Penge County School for Boys.
 In 1940 he married Hetty, daughter of Eardley Vine, of Beaconsfield.
-They had three children, Janet, Brian and the philosopher Jonathan.
+They had three children, Janet, Brian and the philosopher Jonathan Rée.

 In the Second World War Rée was registered in 1940 as a conscientious objector conditional upon working in the National Fire Service, but in 1941 re-registered for military service and was called up into the army.
 He later volunteered for the Special Operations Executive, receiving a captaincy in the Intelligence Corps and the codename "César".
 In April 1943 he was parachuted into France and joined the Acrobat Network around Montbéliard.
 Later he became active in the Stockbroker Network around Belfort.